 If you are interested in becoming an IELTS examiner and you meet

 attributes and interpersonal skills of examiner applicants occurs

-at 3 stages in the recruitment process: application form,
+at three stages in the recruitment process: application form,

-interview, and training.
-All examiners must have the experience
+interview and training.
+All examiners must have the qualifications

 Shortlisted applicants are